basher/Web-UI-Boilerplate/ui/README.md

 >     "postcss"
 > ]
 > ```

+### Git pre-commit hooks
+Configured using `husky` and `lint-staged` to ensure no linting errors are committed to the remote codebase.

+> NOTE:
+> Run `yarn prepare` from `ui` directory to install husky shell script.
+Do this just ONCE after cloning the repo.

 ### Other recommended extensions for VSCode
 - [ES6 template literal syntax highlighter](https://marketplace.visualstudio.com/items?itemName=julienetie.vscode-template-literals).
 Useful when editing Storybook/HTML stories, which use ES6 template literals.